Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

 leaflet: true
 ---

 [eBird](http://ebird.org) is my go to tool for keeping track of my sightings when I'm out birding.
 The eBird website is also a great tool for deciding where to go birding.
 You can find out where particular target birds have been seen recently, or see what other birders have seen in different geographical regions or birding hotspots.
-Recently, when I've been on a road trip and I pass through into a new county, I'll try to stop a least once to go birding.
+Recently, when I've been on a road trip and I pass into a new county, I'll try to stop a least once to go birding.
 Usually I'll choose a location by looking at nearby [eBird hotspots](https://ebird.org/ebird/hotspots) and picking the one with the most species observed.
 Part of the fun of this is filling in as many counties as possible on my [eBird profile](https://ebird.org/ebird/profile/MTU0MjQz/US-NY) for my home state, New York.

 <div style="text-align: center">
   <img src="/img/ebird-county/county-map.png" width = "500"/>
 </div>

 With this county birding in mind, I decided to make a map of the top eBird hotspot in each county in the US.
-From an R perspective, this post will cover scraping password protected websites with `rvest` and making interactive web maps with `leaflet`.
-I'll also be using the new R package, `sf`, the working with spatial data.
+As always, this is really just an excuse to mess around in R, and this post will cover scraping password protected websites with `rvest` and making interactive web maps with `leaflet`.
+I'll also be using the new R package, `sf`, for working with spatial data.

 ## Required packages